vanhoefm/fragattacks/research/README.md

 	pip install wheel
 	pip install -r requirements.txt

-The above instructions only have to be executed once.
+By default the above instructions only have to be executed once.
+You have to execute **`./build.sh` again after pulling in new code using git**.

 ## Patched Drivers